maar-ten/staq-micro-frontends/angular-intro.md

 When you build applications with Angular, you're taking advantage of a platform that can scale from single-developer projects to enterprise-level applications.
 Angular is designed to make updating as easy as possible, so you can take advantage of the latest developments with a minimum of effort.
 Best of all, the Angular ecosystem consists of a diverse group of over 1.7 million developers, library authors, and content creators.

 Before you start exploring the Angular platform, you should know about the [Angular CLI](https://angular.io/cli).
 The Angular CLI is the fastest, easiest, and recommended way to develop Angular applications.
 The Angular CLI makes a number of tasks easy.
-In this workshop we use the [NX CLI](./nx-intro.md) which is an extension of the Angular CLI.
+In this workshop we use the [NX CLI](https://nx.dev/using-nx/nx-cli) which is an extension of the Angular CLI.

 You'll find the Angular CLI to be a valuable tool for building out your applications.

-## The structure of an Angular application
+## Angular concepts

+Here are a few Angular concepts you should be aware of:

 Components are the building blocks of an Angular application.
 A component includes a TypeScript class that has a `@Component()` decorator, an HTML template, and styles.